Linaro/lkft-website/logs/contriblog/index.md

     Where:
         date: date the action occurred
-        person: email address of person taking an action
+        person: name of person taking an action
         verb: description of action taken.
 May be "reported", "sent patch", followed by a *very brief* description of the context.
 This should link to a mailing list post.
 If it's a mailing list